Base point free theorems--saturation, b-divisors, and canonical bundle formula--: Variants of base point free theorems due to Fukuda

-The main purpose of this section is to prove Theorem \ref{abundantfukuda} below, which is a generalization of Proposition \ref{thm4} and Theorem \ref{bigfukuda}.
-The basic strategy of the proof is the same as that of Proposition \ref{thm4}.
+The main purpose of this section is to prove Theorem \ref{abundantfukuda} below, which is a generalization of Theorem \ref{thm4} and Theorem \ref{bigfukuda}.
+The basic strategy of the proof is the same as that of Theorem \ref{thm4}.
 That is, by using Ambro's canonical bundle formula, we reduce it to the case when $H-(K_X+B)$ is nef and big.
 This is nothing but Theorem \ref{bigfukuda}.